Jankoekenpan/ProgramVerifier/Readme.md

 - `Verifier/src/test/java/ss/group3/programverification/Z3GeneratorTest.java`.
 The unit test of the verifier.
 Tests all features of the verifier, and checks if no wrong errors and all expected errors are found.

 All classes are documented with comments to explain the details.
 Note that the verifier does not do any explicit type checking, i.e. it assumes that the checked program is type-safe (so no 1 + false).
+All classes in the Z3-api module are taken from the Z3 project itself - which is released under the MIT licence.
+We did not make any modifications to those classes.